2014 Rhode Island gubernatorial election: Democratic primary

-Gina Raimondo and Angel Taveras announced their campaigns in late 2013 and the race initially seemed to be between the more fiscally moderate Raimondo and the more progressive Taveras.
-However, the entry of Clay Pell into the race complicated things.
-Unions who had criticised Raimondo for cutting pension benefits and investing in hedge funds during her tenure as Treasurer and for fundraising from Wall Street and national lobbyists were split between whether to back Taveras or Pell.
-A coalition of unions including firefighters, police, supermarket clerks and city employees backed Taveras, whereas the powerful teachers' unions backed Pell, unimpressed with Taveras' support for charter schools.
+Gina Raimondo, Treasurer of Rhode Island, and Angel Taveras, mayor of Providence, announced their campaigns in late 2013 and the race initially seemed to be between the more fiscally moderate Raimondo and the more progressive Taveras.
+However, the entry of Clay Pell, an Obama administration official and grandson of Claiborne Pell, into the race complicated things.
+Unions who had criticized Raimondo for cutting pension benefits and investing in hedge funds during her tenure as Treasurer and for fundraising from Wall Street and national lobbyists were split on whether to back Taveras or Pell.
+A coalition of unions including firefighters, police, supermarket clerks, and city employees backed Taveras, whereas the powerful teachers' unions backed Pell, unimpressed with Taveras' support for charter schools.
 Raimondo drew support from non-union and private sector workers and some private sector unions including iron workers.
-Pell spent over $3.4 million of his own money and ran a positive campaign, but he was much criticised for his inexperience and lack of ties to Rhode Island.
+Pell spent over $3.4 million of his own money and ran a positive campaign, but he was much criticized for his inexperience and lack of ties to Rhode Island.
 Taveras emphasised his background as the son of poor Dominican immigrants to appeal to Latino and working-class voters.
 All three candidates agreed not to seek the endorsement of the state Democratic Party.
 Ultimately, Taveras and Pell took an almost equal share of the vote as progressive Democrats split their vote between the two, allowing Raimondo to win with a plurality.
 Raimondo won 36 of the state's 39 municipalities.
 Taveras won Central Falls and Pell won Burrillville and Foster.